frankschae/academic-kickstart/content/post/shadowing/index.md

 ## Shadowing methods

-The central idea of the shadowing methods is to distill the long-time effect (which actually shifts the attractor) due to a variation of the system parameters from the transient effect, i.e., the butterfly effect, that looks like exponentially diverging trajectories due to variations of the initial conditions.
+The central idea of the shadowing methods is to distill the long-time effect (which actually shifts the attractor) due to a variation of the system parameters (upwards in the $z$-direction with increasing $\rho$ for the Lorenz system) from the transient effect, i.e., the butterfly effect that looks like exponentially diverging trajectories due to variations of the initial conditions.
 That implies that we aim at finding two trajectories, one with $p$ and one with $p+\delta p$, which do *not* diverge exponentially from each other (which exist thanks to the shadowing lemma).
 In this case, their difference will only contain the long-time effect.
-More details can be found in Refs. [^4] and [^5].
+More details can be found in Refs. [^4] and [^5], including a visualization of both effects in Fig. 1 of Ref. [^5].

 ## LSS and NILSS for the Lorenz system